-UK government to invest £180m in time tech
+UK government to invest £180m in timing tech

-The UK government has announced an £180 million investment into timing technology to protect critical services and digital infrastructure.
+The UK government has announced a £180 million investment in timing technology designed to protect critical services and digital infrastructure.

-The technology in the National Timing Centre (NTC) will help to keep services such as phone networks and bank transactions up and running.
+Technology developed through the National Timing Centre (NTC) will help keep services such as phone networks and bank transactions up and running.

-The government said these services currently rely heavily on global navigation satellite systems (GNSS), which beam ultra-accurate timing signals from space, but are vulnerable to disruption from attacks, jamming, and technical malfunctions.
+The government said these services currently rely heavily on global navigation satellite systems (GNSS), which transmit ultra-accurate timing signals from space but are vulnerable to disruption from attacks, jamming and technical malfunctions.

-Recent incidents as part of the war in Ukraine have shown how satellite signals can be deliberately disrupted, with jamming attacks repeatedly interfering with civilian aircraft and other critical services.
+Recent incidents during the war in Ukraine have demonstrated how satellite signals can be deliberately disrupted, with jamming attacks repeatedly interfering with civilian aircraft and other critical services.

-The government estimates that an outage lasting 24 hours could cost the economy some £1.4 billion.
+Officials estimate that a 24-hour outage could cost the UK economy around £1.4 billion.

-The new technology will distribute a more resilient timing signal free over air, via internet and by fibre.
+The new system will distribute a more resilient timing signal free over the air, via the internet and through fibre networks.

-When existing systems fail, the government said the NTC will be there to support vital digital infrastructure.
+The government said the NTC will support vital digital infrastructure if existing systems fail.

-The government said the funding will also help build British expertise in precision timing training, ensuring the UK has the skills needed to maintain secure, reliable timekeeping.
+The funding will also help build British expertise in precision timing, ensuring the UK has the skills needed to maintain secure and reliable timekeeping.

 Share Story: